1.Chase Freedom Unlimited®

 Final Words

-As you consider the best credit cards for your good credit in May 2026, remember that the right choice can greatly enhance your financial flexibility and rewards potential.
-Take time to compare your options carefully, focusing on factors like rewards, fees, and benefits to make an informed decision that aligns with your spending habits.
+As you consider the best credit cards for good credit this June 2026, remember that choosing the right card can significantly enhance your financial benefits.
+Take time to compare your options, evaluate rewards, fees, and perks, and make informed decisions that align with your spending habits and goals.

 Frequently Asked Questions

-The Chase Sapphire Preferred® Card offers a welcome bonus of 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.
+The Chase Freedom Unlimited® card offers a welcome bonus of Earn $250 cash back after spending $500 on purchases within the first 3 months of account opening.

-With the Chase Freedom Unlimited®, you can earn unlimited 1.5% cash back on all purchases, 3% on dining and drugstores, and 5% on travel purchased through Chase.
+With the Chase Freedom Flex® card, you can earn 5% cash back on rotating categories, 5% on travel purchased through Chase Travel, 3% on dining and drugstores, and 1% on all other purchases.